TheOriginalYangster/rock-paper-scissors/README.md

 React app served with a Node.js/Express server both using Socket.io.

 # The Good
 It's fun to play!
-The game works on a 'cadance' and has a realistic rock, paper, scissors feel to it.
+The game works on a 'cadance' and has a realistic rock, paper, scissors feel to it.<br>
 Can use it to settle disputes over Slack, Discord, etc.  You and a coworker can't decide on where to go for lunch and on different floors?
 No problem.
 Your friend wants to play Mordou and you want to play Counter-Strike?
-You can now settle it with your virtual hands.
+You can now decide with your virtual hands.<br>
-CSS wise, it looks good on 15' Macbooks.
+CSS wise, it looks good on 15' Macbooks.<br>
-Lots of different states and slick looking loading and playing screens.

 # The Could Be Better
 Currently only handles two players, game malfunctions when multiple people try to play.
-May come back and implement a room feature later.
+May come back and implement a room feature later.<br>
 It is playable on mobile but the CSS messes up.
 Also messes up on different screen resolutions.
-Playable, but not pretty.
+Playable, but not pretty.<br>
 The code is a little cluttered/hacky.
 Things that could be seperated into seperate React components are just slapped into a heap of conditional renders.

 # Code Diagram